OliverLysa/observatory-data-prep/README.md

 2.  process these including:

-    1.  cleaning and reformatting
+    1.  cleaning and reformatting;

-    2.  validation (e.g. outlier replacement) and unknown value estimation
+    2.  validation (e.g. outlier replacement) and unknown value estimation; and

-    3.  deriving key metrics
+    3.  calculating key variables/metrics

 to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
 The ce-observatory can be viewed at the following URL: